top of page

 This is a collection of deeply serious and straight faced poetry.

-This is not the notebook based ramblings of a copywriter who likes long words.
+the notebook based ramblings of a copywriter who likes long words.

 That would be silly.